MertGokce96/LPinEFL/README.md

+# Basic Implementation of Linear Programming in Football Data

-# Premier League's scraped data for only gold players
+Premier League's scraped data for only gold players
-# A linear programming implementation with Excel solver
+A linear programming implementation with Excel solver